 6. Make use of stackable storage boxes

-Storage boxes are total lifesaver in any space that needs tidying.
+Storage boxes are a total lifesaver in any space that needs tidying.
 Using it does not take too much time, and you can just put everything inside it and label the box of the items stored inside.
-Items that you do not need most of the time can be put in these storage boxes.
+Items that you do not need most of the time can be put in these storage boxes and plastic storage baskets.

 7. Put cubbyholes or storage drawers

 There’s another alternative in storing your tools in boxes, it is by putting up cubbyholes and storage drawers.
 So you can easily access it without lifting and removing stacked boxes one by one.
 Put items that you frequently use and need in your everyday activities.

 8. Install a sturdy cabinet for paints and other chemical substances